Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Methods

 In order to avoid numerical noise from the code and coordinate transitions, we perform a relaxation stage for about $T_\text{max}=50$s, in which we let the velocity field evolve adiabatically.
 We use the same method as described in \cite{2012PakmorSPHTypeIa}, where we divide this dynamical stage into three parts: (1) during the first 20 percent we damp the velocities and momenta by a factor of 10 times the size of the current time step, (2) we then gradually decrease this factor until it reaches 0.01, and then (3) stop the damping for the last 20 percent and let the model evolve freely in isolation.
 These velocity reductions can be written as follows:

-We verify the stability of this model by comparing the density profile of our model during the different times of the relaxation stage and allowing for a maximum change of less than one percent.
-After relaxation, we place the binary components at a distance of about the Roche-lobe radius \citep{1983eggleton} in the plane of orbital motion, where we calculate the radius of the WD to be the point where the density drops below a single $\gcms$, which is at $R_{WD}\approx 1.26\cdot {10}^9\cm$.
-We note that since most of the mass is below half this calculated radius our initial separation is effectively more than a factor of two larger than the actual Roche-lobe size, and is further increased for non-zero impact parameter cases.
-These models are initially surrounded by nested grids with a decreasing resolution- each with 32-cubed (initial) cells, from ${10}^{5}$ km that encloses the initial system, to ${10}^{7}$ km to accommodate the front shock of the later on an explosion, with a background density of ${10}^{-5}\gcms$.
+We verify the stability of this model by comparing the density profile of our model during the different times of the relaxation stage and allowing for a maximum change of less than one percent in Fig. \ref{fig:initial_density}.
+After relaxation, we place the binary components at a distance of about the Roche-lobe radius \citep{1983eggleton} in the plane of orbital motion, where we calculate the radius of the WD to be the point where the density drops below a single $\gcms$, which is at $R_{WD}\approx 1.26\cdot {10}^9\cm$ (see Fig. \ref{fig:initial_cum_mass-density}).
+We note that since most of the mass is below half this calculated radius (see Fig. \ref{fig:initial_cum_mass-density} our initial separation is effectively more than a factor of two larger than the actual Roche-lobe size and is further increased for cases of nonzero impact parameters.
+These models are initially surrounded by nested grids with a decreasing resolution- each with 32-cubed (initial) cells, from ${10}^{5}$ km that encloses the initial system, to ${10}^{7}$ km to accommodate the ejecta of from the explosion for the time of the simulation.
+We set the background density to ${10}^{-5}\gcms$.
+We demonstrate this initialization in Fig. \ref{fig:nested_grid}.